SAS Technical Support and Policies

-- Provide references for formulas and statistical techniques that our algorithms use, where possible.
+- Provide references for formulas and statistical techniques that SAS algorithms use, where possible.

-- Provide limited guidance and references to help you interpret the output that is produced by statistical procedures.
+- Provide limited guidance and references to help customers interpret the output that is produced by statistical procedures.

-- Isolate, document, and find circumventions for reported software defects.
+- Isolate, document, and find circumventions for reported SAS software defects.

-- Work with SAS software development staff to provide safe hot fixes for our software, as we deem appropriate.
+- Work with SAS software development staff to provide safe hot fixes for SAS software, as deemed appropriate.